DataTalksClub/podcast-summary-generation/README.md

 Before running the application, ensure you have your `OPEN_API_KEY` or `GROK_API_KEY` configured.

-You can configure your API keys this using **one** of the following methods:
+You can configure your API keys using **one** of the following methods:

 #### Option 1: Passing it via the UI (Recommended)